TeamPAGOS/PAGOS/README.md

 # -> 1023.0511189339445 kilogram / meter ** 3
 # -> 1023.0511189339445 kilogram / meter ** 3
 ```
-We can see that the water property function have default, assumed units for any given float arguments.
+We can see that the water property function have default, assumed units for any given float arguments (you can see these in the docstrings of the respective functions).
 PAGOS will also automatically convert units of a different kind:

 ```python
 myTemp2 = Q(283.15, 'K')